ashfurrow/blog/source/blog/2017-11-04-so-i-have-been-struggling.html.markdown

 I was taking two medications: an SNRI and another "booster" drug that augments the SNRI.
 It was the _perfect_ combination for me, it worked _so well_.
 I had even [stopped going to therapy][therapy] because I had worked through what I needed to work through.

 Well see the problem is that the booster I was on has an uncommon complication.
-It's fairly rare, and I was on a very low dose, but I had been told to watch out for certain signs of this... complication.
+It's fairly rare, and I was on a very low dose, but I had been told to watch out for certain signs of this complication.
 This neurological complication.
 This complication that often is permanent and persists for the rest of one's life.

 I stopped taking the booster at the very end of August.
-I knew what withdrawal from this drug would feel like, I'd been through it before a few times.
-It starts out seemingly like it won't be so bad: a few weeks of no change at all, but then a sudden and steep drop in my mood.
+I knew what withdrawal from this drug would feel like, I'd been through it a few times.
+It starts out seeming like it won't be so bad: a few weeks of no change at all, but then a sudden and steep drop in my mood.
 Drop in my appetite.
 Drop in hobbies.
 In motivation to work.
 Motivation to live.

 I spoke with my psychiatrist and the next step we'd settled on was to use a different booster, one that I had used before and had seen _partial_ improvement with.
 It's a fairly conventional approach and I wanted to pursue this before trying something more radical: a change to my main anti-depressant.
 From an SNRI to, something else.
 I'm nervous about this option.